 Good friends, good music and good snacks while seeing the sights, what could be better than a road trip?
 Many people choose road trips for their flexibility and cost effectiveness.
 However, even though you’re dodging the hefty price of a plane ticket, the expenses on a roadtrip can add up to be tough on the wallet.
+To save yourself a little money before the trip, make sure to choose the best car insurance rates in PA by insuring with Verti.
 Luckily, there are ways you can cut down on costs to make sure your trip is high on fun and low on cost.

 - Plan, plan, plan: Try to have an outline of what your trip will look like before you hit the road.
 That road less traveled may seem fun, until you’re way off track and spending a fortune in extra gas.
 Map out your whole route, so you don’t end up taking any costly detours.
 Also, book your hotels beforehand to lock down your prices and avoid any price spikes from high demand.
 The more you try to wing it, the more likely you’ll end up spending big bucks.

 - Set a budget: Create a budget for each aspect of your trip.
 Plan out how much you’re planning to spend on gas, food, lodging and activities.
 Before you go, make a conscious effort to stay inside that budget during your trip.

 - Pack smart: Make sure you triple check you’ve packed everything you’ll need before you head out.
 Sunglasses, chargers and bathing suits can get pricey when you have to buy them on the road, especially when you already have them back home.
 Make a list of everything you’ll need so you don’t end up spending your dollars on forgotten items.